PMI Knowledge base

 1. Review: Ensure your previous days’ productive and non-productive hours (blue bars in the graph) are correct.
 If incorrect, make the adjustments in your TKS, not in PMI.

-• If you are working with PMI’s scheduling module, make any changes in the cockpit for the past, or update the schedule for the future.
+• Note: If you are working with PMI’s scheduling module, make any changes in the Cockpit for the past, or update the schedule for the future.

 • If something noteworthy happened or you used significantly more or less hours than forecast, add a comment.